NHL on NBC: 2020s

 On October 19, 2020, NBC's lead play-by-play announcer Mike Emrick announced his retirement from broadcasting.
-Emirck's final assignment for NBC was his call of Game 6 of the 2020 Stanley Cup Finals.
-As he had been doing throughout the 2020 playoffs, the 74 year old Emrick called the Cup Finals off of monitors from his home studio in Metro Detroit, citing his advanced age as a potential risk for severe illness from COVID-19.
+Emirck's final assignment for NBC was his call of Game 6 of the 2020 Stanley Cup Final.
+As he had been doing throughout the 2020 playoffs, the 74 year old Emrick called the Cup Finals off monitors from his home studio in Metro Detroit, citing his advanced age as a potential risk for severe illness from COVID-19.
 Following Emrick's retirement, NBC did not name a presumptive lead play-by-play voice.
 Instead, they chose to rotate between John Forslund and Kenny Albert on the no. 1 team.
 On January 18, NBCSN aired a day-night quadruple-header on Martin Luther King Jr. Day, featuring Columbus at Detroit, Boston at New York Islanders, Buffalo at Philadelphia and Arizona at Vegas.

 On the weekend of February 20–21, 2021, the NHL held two contests outdoors at Lake Tahoe.
 Coverage of the Saturday game between the Vegas Golden Knights and the Colorado Avalanche began on NBC.
 Play was suspended after the first period due to ice conditions caused by its exposure to heat and sunlight; the game was resumed at 9:02 p.m.
 PT (12:02 a.m.
 ET).
 It was moved to NBCSN due to the delay.
 As a result of the Sunday game between the Philadelphia Flyers and Boston Bruins being moved to a 7:30 p.m.
 ET start time, it too was moved from NBC to NBCSN (with an evening game between the New Jersey Devils and Washington Capitals swapped into NBC's afternoon window as a replacement).
 Mike Tirico provided the play-by-play commentary alongside Eddie Olczyk (analyst) and Brian Boucher ('Inside-the-Glass' reporter).
-Rutledge Wood meanwhile, served as an on-site reporter in Lake Tahoe.
+Rutledge Wood, meanwhile, served as an on-site reporter in Lake Tahoe.